MichalStaszkiewicz/Wordy-Server/README.md

 # 🚀 Wordy Server 🚀

+The Wordy Server is the backbone of the <a href="https://github.com/MichalStaszkiewicz/Wordy">
+Wordy
-The Wordy Server is the backbone of the Wordy application, providing the API endpoints that the Wordy frontend interacts with.
+</a> application, providing the API endpoints that the Wordy frontend interacts with.
 Developed using TypeScript and Hapi, the server seamlessly facilitates data exchange and communication between the client and the backend.

 ## Prerequisites ⚙️